The Importance Of Email Design: Best Practices, Tips, and Tools

 • Specify a fallback font, but check that it looks fine in your layout.

-• Make a text a picture.
+• Make a text into a picture.

-Sublimio decided to start their message with a graphic that’s also a text.
-Source: Really Good Emails
+In this email, Sublimio decided to start their message with a graphic element that’s also a text:

 Down in an email footer, you’ll likely find information about a company, the reason for receiving the message, and an Unsubscribe button.